supermariofps/Hatsune-Miku-Linux-Cursors/README.md

 ![alt text](https://github.com/supermariofps/hatsune-miku-linux-cursors/blob/main/thumb.png?raw=true)

-This cursor set is a modified version of a Windows set (containing only the blinking, singing, and sleeping cursors) found [here](https://home.gamer.com.tw/creationDetail.php?sn=1760192) with the Book and Kotatsu cursors found [here](https://paradise-cheaters.blogspot.com/2014/09/software-cursor-hatsune-miku-pack.html) with a few original ones made by myself!
+This cursor set is a modified version of a small Windows set created by [petit devil (ぷちでびる)](https://petitcan.blog.shinobi.jp) with a few original ones made by myself!

-Unfortunately, I can't confirm the source from any of the 5 original cursors, if you know the original artists behind them please let me know!
+Thanks a lot to [@AshtakaOOf](https://github.com/AshtakaOOf) for [locating the original artist](https://github.com/supermariofps/hatsune-miku-windows-linux-cursors/issues/16)!

 Hope you like it!